Ackee-Blockchain/wake/docs/testing-framework/migrating-from-ape-and-brownie.md

 ## Transaction parameters

-Like in Ape, Woke uses keyword arguments to specify transaction parameters.
+Like in Ape, Wake uses keyword arguments to specify transaction parameters.
 A transaction sender can be specified using `from_`:

 ```python
 # Ape